 Instructions

-- Slice sourdough bread in 1 in slices and set aside.
+- Slice the sourdough bread into thick pieces, about ¾-1 inch wide, and set aside.

 Nutrition